klightz/splitting/README.md

 [[Paper]](https://arxiv.org/abs/1910.02366)

 ## Overview
 This code mainly implements our algorithm on CIFAR10 and CIFAR100 datasets and uses MobileNet V1 as the backbone.
-To use the code, simply run the train.sh script.
+To use the code, simply run the mbv1/train.sh script.

 ## Citation
 Please cite this paper if you want to use it in your work,